 Phase one (May 6 to June 30, 2022): The WSIB sought information about the TEA industry to support its analysis of the rate setting approach for TEAs and possible modifications to the approach.

-Phase one feedback
+Phase two feedback

 TEA industry perspective